How to run services on Docker Swarm

 So the Docker Hub is your first port of call if you want to deploy containers or services.
 Often you’ll find ready-made and tested images for known applications here.
 The degree of documentation for the individual images may vary, of course.
 If you can’t find a finished image that meets your requirements, you can create your own.
 To deploy, you need to upload it to the Docker Hub and then decide if you want to make it public.
 This requires registration in the Docker Hub.

-For our tutorial we use an existing image that a user has provided for others.
+For our tutorial we use an existing image.
 You can find the image in the Docker Hub:

 Take a look at the link to see how such a Dockerfile is structured.